payalsawant001/SHAKTII/README.md

 Responsive design for easy navigation on both desktop and mobile.
 Comprehensive resource center with information about rights, support services, and ways to stay safe.
 A simple yet effective contact form for users to reach out for further assistance.
-I developed the website using HTML, CSS, JavaScript, Node.js, Bootstrap, and MySQL, ensuring a seamless and intuitive user experience.
+I developed the website using HTML, CSS, JavaScript, Node.js, Bootstrap, and MySQL, ensuring a seamless and intuitive user experience..

 🎯 Key Features: